- You must send hazardous materials in observance of specific rules and precautions

-Whenever you’re dealing with hazardous materials, you want to make sure you give extra and care, so there aren’t any accidents.
-Extra padding for items that move around easily is always a good start for safe shipping.
+Whenever you’re dealing with hazardous materials, you want to make sure you give extra care, so there aren’t any accidents.
+Extra padding for easily moving items is always a good start for safe shipping.

 Hazardous materials are generally packaged with the following packing materials:

 - Cushioning and absorbent materials (i.e., packing foam sheets)

 - Outer packaging that’s approved, tested, and certified for shipping a specific hazardous material (i.e., cardboard box)

 While packaging your hazardous materials is vital, marking and correctly labeling your shipment is equally important.
 Failure to comply with labeling requirements will result in fines.